Farm to Go

 Farm to Go is our six-week afterschool course for middle school students.

 Our student chefs gain concrete skills in crafting a nutritious complete dinner they take home portioned for the size of their family.
-In nine years students have taken home meals for more than 11,000 family members.
+In ten years students have taken home meals for more than 12,800 family members.

-This year Common Roots has received two generous gifts to help defray the actual costs of the Farm to Go program.
-Members Advantage Community Credit Union donated $1,000 for the sliding scale fee structure that pays for the educator; and Vermont Federal Credit Union donated $3,000 for the food budget of this program for the year.
+In 2019, Common Roots received two generous gifts to help defray the actual costs of the Farm to Go program.
+Members Advantage Community Credit Union donated $1,000 for the sliding scale fee structure that pays for the educator, and Vermont Federal Credit Union donated $3,000 for the food budget of this program for the year.
 Huge Kudos for reaching out!
+Common Roots also launched Farm to Fork take out meals on Tuesday evenings to future sustainability for this program.

 “Farm to Go is a fun cooking program where you learn cooking skills and make good meals to bring home for your family.
 It’s a really good experience and a place where you can be creative.
 I like everything about it!” explained Trent, a 6th grader at Frederick H. Tuttle Middle School, when he was asked to describe his experience in the Farm to Go program.
-Common Roots sponsors this after school program which uses a hands-on approach to teach gardening and culinary skills.
-Students are shown how to use healthy local ingredients in creating a delicious and nutritious family meal to take home.
+Common Roots sponsors this after school program which uses a hands-on approach to teach gardening and culinary skills with community support.
+Students are shown how to use healthy local ingredients in creating a delicious, nutritious family meal to take home.
+They also have the recipes!

 Each school year there are about six sessions of the Farm to Go program, with five to six classes per session offered to any 6th through 8th grader.
-The class has up to eight students but this year we have slowly increased that number due to student demand.
+The class has up to eight or more students.
 Caryn Olivetti, School Counselor at Tuttle Middle School, explains the benefits of the Farm to Go program, “This program is fantastic in exposing students to new healthy food experiences.
 In addition, this program allows students to build cooking skills and confidence.”
 When asked what students are saying about the program she said, “Students rave about this program!
 They are so excited to get into the kitchen and cook and provide meals for their families!”
 Caryn went on to share some feedback from parents, “Parents are extremely appreciative of these experiences for their children.
 They also greatly welcome meals brought home that their children have created!”
-In its 9th year, the program has offered over 11,300 student made meals going home to families.
+In its 11th year, the program has sent home over 12,800 meals that our student -chefs have prepared for their meals families.

 The dinner menu in the Farm to Go program is designed around the local harvest especially produce from the Common Roots Farm at South Village.
 In the fall many of the meals are made from completely local ingredients, such as the following two example meals:

-- Baked marinated Vermont chicken breast with roasted potatoes, acorn squash, carrots, rutabagas and turnips along with harvest salad with kale, delicata squash, apples, cranberries and pumpkin seeds and maple balsamic dressing
+- Baked marinated Vermont chicken breast with roasted potatoes, acorn squash, carrots, rutabagas and turnips along with harvest salad with kale, delicata squash, apples, cranberries, pumpkin seeds, and maple balsamic dressing

 - Shepherd’s pie with beef, carrots, peas & onions, fluffy mashed potatoes, and Irish soda bread